Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 Total electricity reference grid has a transmission capacity of 155.52 TWkm.

-We can also check some individual number for specific connections using the .query() or the .filter(like='<your-filter>') method. .filter has the limitation to only work on indexes and column names.
+We can also check some individual numbers for specific connections using the .query() or the .filter(like='<your-filter>') method. .filter has the limitation that it only works on indexes and column names.

 # example